ENVIRONMENTAL & HERITAGE EDUCATION PROGRAMS

 - Binocular hikes and signs of nature

-Heritage Education Programs
+Heritage Education Programs at the Backhouse Historic Site

 Explore the history of Norfolk County’s early settlers and the War of 1812 in two experiential, curriculum based school programs.